xueranm/KuberneteCertificates/KCNA-Preparation.md

 ## Basics of Cloud Native Technologies
 ### 1. Traditional/Legacy apps

-Monolithic approach (self0contained and include all the functionality and components)
+Monolithic approach (self-contained and include all the functionality and components)\
-Pro: easy to develop and deploy
+Pro: easy to develop and deploy\
 Con: hard to manage complexity, scale development across multiple teams, implement changes fast, scale the app out efficiently with a lot of load